 - To reheat: throw on a grill or set over a low or warm setting on your crockpot until hot (typically 2 hours for a slow cooker on low and 5-10 minutes for the grill.)

 More Potato Recipes To Try:

 - Oven-Baked Potato Wedges– if you want to make roasted potatoes try these!

 - Loaded Baked Potato Casserole with Chicken and Mushrooms- cheesy potato dish with mushrooms!

-- Bacon Potato Salad (Bacon Olivye)- bacon and potatoes always makes a great combo!
-Great summer side dish to a barbecue or party!
+- Bacon Potato Salad (Bacon Olivye)- bacon and potatoes always make a great combo!
+A great summer side dish to a barbecue or party!
 Try this potato salad!